hoog poreus haar, de beste verzorging voor je krullen

 High porosity hair often also needs protein to strengthen the open cuticles.

-Our Protein Drops are the solution: add a few drops to your Treatment or Styling Cream and turn any product into a protein-rich boost.
+Our Protein Drops are the solution: add a few drops to your Treatment or Styling Cream and turn every product into a protein-rich boost.

-This way you give your hair the strength it lacks — without overloading it.
+This gives your hair the strength it lacks, without overloading it.

 If you want to know more about proteins, read this.

-- Use lukewarm to cold water when rinsing – this closes the scales.
+• Use lukewarm to cold water when rinsing – this closes the cuticles.

-- Apply products in sections so that each strand gets something.
+• Apply products in sections so every strand gets something.

-- Use a satin pillowcase – less friction = less lint.
+• Use a satin pillowcase – less friction = less frizz.

-- Use your diffuser on a low setting , and not too close to your hair.
+• Use your diffuser on low-medium setting, and not too close to your hair.

 Or read our blog about Styling Tips here.

-No two hair types are exactly the same — not even two curly-haired people with seemingly identical hair.
+No two hair types are exactly alike, not even two curly-haired individuals with seemingly identical hair.

-What works perfectly for one person may be too heavy, too light, or too sticky for another.
+What works perfectly for one person might be too heavy, too light, or too sticky for another.

 Caring for high porosity hair is a journey of discovery.

-It's testing, trying, adjusting, and sometimes starting over again.
+It's about testing, trying, adjusting, and sometimes starting over.

-So if you find that a particular method or sequence isn't quite working for you — give yourself (and your curls) time.
+So if you notice that a certain method or sequence isn't quite working for you, give yourself (and your curls) time.

 Mix, match, and experiment.
-Eventually, you'll discover exactly what your hair needs.
+Eventually, you'll know exactly what your hair truly needs.

-With the right routine and products, you can transform your curls from dull and brittle to shiny, bouncy, and silky.
+With the right routine and products, you can transform your curls from dry and brittle to shiny, bouncy, and silky smooth.

-High porosity hair demands attention, but rewards you with curls that truly come alive .
+High porosity hair demands attention but rewards you with curls that truly live.
+Read more about porosity in curly hair here.